unni-krishnan-95/copy/_posts/2019-02-21-2018-google-ctf-beginners-re-solutions.md

 <p align="center"><a href="/images/gctf18-re-1.png"><img src="/images/gctf18-re-1.png"></a></p>

-Upon reading the challenge description we learn that we got access to a binary final, and we have to see if we can't find anything.
-Interesting enough, the description states that it's "__now time to _walk_ around the firmware__"which makes me suspect that we need to use [binwalk](https://github.com/ReFirmLabs/binwalk).
+Upon reading the challenge description we learn that we got access to a binary file, and have to see if we can't find anything.
+Interesting enough, the description states that it's "__now time to _walk_ around the firmware__" which makes me suspect that we need to use [binwalk](https://github.com/ReFirmLabs/binwalk).

 First, let's download the attachment, and extract the file.
 We should be presented with the following challenge file.